bluerobotics/SolarSurferCore/README.md

 * SoftwareSerial3 (pins X,X) BLDC Monitor
 * SoftwareSerial4 (pins X,X) Power Monitor

+## Dependencies

+This project requires several Arduino libraries that are not included in the standard Arduino distribution.
+These are:

+* TinyGPS++ for NMEA-0183 communication with the wind sensor
+* NewSoftSerial (if Arduino Version < 1.0)

 ## Setup

 This project use [ino](https://github.com/amperka/ino) to compile and upload code.
 To